-That notion would make it only more terrible that Masuoka gives "half-price discount ... for middle school and high school students."
+That notion would make it only more troubling that Masuoka gives a "half-price discount ... for middle school and high school students."

 But at the same time it's sensational and xenophobic to imply that a country is full of pedophilic men and aggressively submissive women "flocking" to gratify their deviance, right?
-We should also question the basic biology behind widespread assertions that yaeba are a "young girls" appearance.
-Overcrowded teeth should become most prominent late in development, when the third and fourth molars come in and really push things together (late teens, early twenties).
+We might also question the basic biology behind widespread assertions that yaeba are a "young girls" appearance.
+Overcrowded teeth should become most prominent late in development, when the third (and sometimes fourth) molars come in and really push things together (late teens, early twenties).
 It's also not like protuberant teeth spontaneously dissolve in adulthood -- see the ageless appeal of Avril Lavigne, Jewel, Joe DiMaggio, and Kirsten Dunst.
 And of course, Steve Buscemi.

 Explaining trends in beauty is usually equal parts fascinating and frustrating, and rarely logical.
 As Verena Delle Donne at the University of Madrid wrote in "How Can We Explain Beauty?" -- beauty is "what we like, what is fascinating, interesting, great, maybe funny or inspiring to us."